Jahia/jahia-docker-mvn-cache/README.md

 ## Repository organization and build flow

 Multiple images are built, with different JDK versions.
-To avoid having to run the "slow" `mvn dependency:resolve` multiple time, a first "default" image is built entirely.
+To avoid having to run the "slow" `mvn dependency:resolve dependency:resolve-plugins` multiple time, a first "default" image is built entirely.

 Then when building subsequent images, the .m2 folder is fetched directly from a fully built default image using a multi-stage Dockerfile.

-Default versions and additional images are defined in the `build-and-push.yml` GitHub Action worklow.
+Default versions and additional images are defined in the `build-and-push.yml` GitHub Action workflow.

 High-level flow (example using JDK 17 as the default):